Sebmins/MazeGenerator/README.md

 * **Wall follower** - Is the only implemented algorithm that doesn't find the shortest path a maze.
 Is a simplistic algorithm that humans can follow easily.

 ## Robot

+The finch robot (birdbraintechnologies.com/finch/) was used to solve the virutal maze, a new algorithm was created that the robot could understand.

 ## Dissertation